rachelgu1/darwin-dcsa.github.io/content/punts.md

 image_sliders:
   - puntshow
 ---

--<!-- NOTE this is a dirty hack to make the /punts/ link expanded and viewable at the /punts/ link, by simply setting -the details option open in this case for the punts section - unfortunately there is no other easy way to do this -for these sections.
-I promise this is only case where I have done that -> see info-punts.txt --> -<!-- <details open> -->
+--<!-- NOTE this is a dirty hack to make the /punts/ link expanded and viewable at the /punts/ link, by simply setting --the details option open in this case for the punts section - unfortunately there is no other easy way to do this --for these sections.
+I promise this is only case where I have done that -> see info-punts.txt --> --<!-- <details open> -->

 # Facilities